prof18/RSS-Parser/README.md

 ## Features

-Talk about caching?

 ### Caching

 The library provides a caching layer to avoid wasting data with very long feeds.
 All you need to do is provide an expiration date.
+For more details, give a look to the [Usage section](#usage)

 ⚠️ For the time being caching is only supported if you are using Kotlin.